 Wi-Fi is an integral part of the digital infrastructure that is being deployed in major cities around the world.
 Most often, its development is hampered by a lack of Wi-Fi investment and the unpreparedness of cities for technological changes.

 If these obstacles are overcome, the state and business will be able to interact more effectively with residents and change the urban environment to suit their needs.
 Studies shows that free Wi-Fi can change life in the city, infrastructure management and give new opportunities to private and public companies.

 Tourists and startups choose Wi-Fi

-Wi-Fi manages road traffic and utilities
+Wi-Fi controls road traffic and utilities

 Moreover, the system makes it possible to adapt the urban environment for people with disabilities – for example, it automatically identifies them at crossings and increases the green light time.